CivicActions/guidebook/common-practices-tools/security/encryption.md

 > This is important.
 If we only use encryption when we're working with important data, then encryption signals that data's importance.
 If only dissidents use encryption in a country, that country's authorities have an easy way of identifying them.
 But if everyone uses it all of the time, encryption ceases to be a signal.
 No one can distinguish simple chatting from deeply private conversation.
 The government can't tell the dissidents from the rest of the population.
 Every time you use encryption, you're protecting someone who needs to use it to stay alive.
 > _[Why We Encrypt](https://www.schneier.com/blog/archives/2015/06/why_we_encrypt.html)_ by Bruce Schneier

 This document is light in content but the links contain added documentation that may be helpful.
-An hour or two of your time should be enough to set up your GnuPG key pair and encrypted email communications.

-If you'd like some background on how encryption works, start by reading [An Introduction to Public Key Cryptography and PGP](https://ssd.eff.org/en/module/introduction-public-key-cryptography-and-pgp), a [Surveillance Self-Defense](https://ssd.eff.org/en) (also an excellent read) tutorial from your friends at the [Electronic Frontier Foundation](https://www.eff.org/) \[[Donate!](https://supporters.eff.org/donate/)]
+For some background on how encryption can protect your privacy, see [A Deep Dive on End-to-End Encryption: How Do Public Key Encryption Systems Work?](https://ssd.eff.org/module/deep-dive-end-end-encryption-how-do-public-key-encryption-systems-work), a [Surveillance Self-Defense](https://ssd.eff.org/en) (also an excellent read) tutorial from your friends at the [Electronic Frontier Foundation](https://www.eff.org/) \[[Donate!](https://supporters.eff.org/donate/)]

-Finally, keep an eye out for anti-encryption bills such as [Burr-Feinstein](https://www.techdirt.com/articles/20160527/08343534565/burr-feinstein-anti-encryption-bill-has-no-support-wont-be-moving-forward-anytime-soon.shtml) (also [here](https://www.wired.com/2016/04/senates-draft-encryption-bill-privacy-nightmare/), [here](https://www.engadget.com/2016/09/10/anti-encryption-bill-proposed-changes/) and [here](https://www.google.com/webhp#q=anti-encryption+bill)) and be prepared to take action when it resurfaces to protect your rights to privacy and security.
+Finally, keep an eye out for anti-encryption bills such as [Burr-Feinstein](https://www.techdirt.com/articles/20160527/08343534565/burr-feinstein-anti-encryption-bill-has-no-support-wont-be-moving-forward-anytime-soon.shtml) (also [here](https://www.wired.com/2016/04/senates-draft-encryption-bill-privacy-nightmare/), [here](https://www.engadget.com/2016/09/10/anti-encryption-bill-proposed-changes/) and [here](https://duckduckgo.com/?q=anti-encryption%2Bbill&ia=web)) and be prepared to take action when they resurface to protect your rights to privacy and security.

 Thank you!

-## Brief Introduction to GnuPG
+## Privacy Enabling Tools

-The [GNU Privacy Guard](https://www.gnupg.org/) (GnuPG) is a complete and free implementation of the [OpenPGP standard](https://www.ietf.org/rfc/rfc4880.txt) (also known as PGP).
+- The [GNU Privacy Guard](https://www.gnupg.org/) (GnuPG) is a complete and free implementation of the [OpenPGP standard](https://www.ietf.org/rfc/rfc4880.txt) also known as Pretty Good Privacy (PGP).

-The current recommended version is GnuPG 2.x
+   - GnuPG allows you to encrypt and sign your data and communications

+### Google Workspace

+<<<<<<< HEAD
 -   Mac OS X installers:
     -   [GnuPG for OSX](https://sourceforge.net/p/gpgosx/docu/Download/) _(more recent)_
     -   [GPG Suite](https://gpgtools.org/) _(integrates into Apple Mail)_